 a.
 The following state approvals from the State of Rhode Island have been granted or must be obtained when applicable prior to the commencement of work in Corps jurisdiction:

 i.
-Water Quality Certification (WQC) under Section 401 of the Federal Clean Water Act (CWA) (33 USC 1341).
+Water Quality Certification (WQC) under Section 401 of the Federal CWA (33 USC 1341).
 Section 401(a)(1) requires applicants to obtain a WQC or waiver from the state and authorized tribes, or EPA where applicable, for any activity that may discharge pollutants into waters of the U.S. during construction or operation of the activity.
 In Rhode Island, the Department of Environmental Management (DEM) has authority to issue or deny WQC.
 Activities must comply with all conditions set forth in the DEM’s WQC for these GPs.

-For self-verified activities authorized under these GPs, the DEM has issued a conditional WQC subject to the following condition:
+For self-verified activities eligible for authorization under these GPs, the DEM has issued a conditional WQC subject to the following condition:

 The applicant must obtain the state approvals listed in (1)(a) - (1)(d) above.

-For activities eligible for PCN of these GPs, the DEM has issued a conditionally WQC subject to the following conditions:
+For PCN activities eligible for authorization under these GPs, the DEM has issued a conditionally WQC subject to the following conditions:

 The applicant obtains the state approvals listed in (1)(a) - (1)(d) above, and